 Note that, under \Cref{as:approximate-setting}, also $f$ is guaranteed to be monotone and non-expansive.
 Furthermore, a standard result from analysis ensures that, given a sequence $(f_n)$ of $L$-Lipschitz functions, $f_n:X\to X$, with $X\subseteq\R^d$ compact, if the sequence converges to a function $f$, then the convergence is uniform.
 Therefore, if we consider the function sequence $(f_n)$ only on a compact subset of $X$, we can assume w.l.o.g.\ that it converges uniformly.
-Indeed, in the sequel we will often show that the sequences generated by Mann iterations are bounded and use this fact to restrict to a bounded and thus compact domain $X \subseteq \Rp^d$
+Indeed, in the sequel we will often show that the sequences generated by Mann iterations are bounded and use this fact to restrict to a bounded and thus compact domain $X \subseteq \Rp^d$.

-Now, given an iteration scheme $\mathcal{S}$ that is exact, i.e., which works when iterating the exact function, a naive idea to construct a sequence of approximations $(x_n)$ of the least fixpoint of the target function $f$ might be to perform resetting, i.e., to restart the iteration in each step and calculate $x_k$ as $T_{n_k}^{\mathcal{S}}(f_k,T_{n_k-1}^{\mathcal{S}}(f_k,\dots T_0^{\mathcal{S}}(f_k,x_0)\dots))$, namely approximate $\mu f$ by iterating appropriately many times with an approximation $f_k$ sufficiently close to $f$.
+Now, given an iteration scheme $\mathcal{S}$ that is exact, i.e., which works when iterating the exact function, a naive idea to construct a sequence of approximations $(x_n)$ of the least fixpoint of the target function $f$ might be to perform \emph{resetting}, i.e., to restart the iteration in each step and calculate $x_k$ as $T_{n_k}^{\mathcal{S}}(f_k,T_{n_k-1}^{\mathcal{S}}(f_k,\dots T_0^{\mathcal{S}}(f_k,x_0)\dots))$, namely approximate $\mu f$ by iterating appropriately many times with an approximation $f_k$ sufficiently close to $f$.

-However, as already observed in the introduction (see Example~\eqref{it:simple-1}) the least fixpoint operator $\mu$ is not continuous for non-expansive functions, i.e., the values $\mu f_n$ do not necessarily converge to $\mu f$.
-Even worse, the approximations might not even have a fixpoint (see Example~\eqref{it:no-fixpoints} in \Cref{se:intro}).
-Hence, simply choosing an approximation $f_n$ sufficiently close to $f$ and iterating with a it, will not provide any guarantee of getting close to $\mu f$.
+However, as already noted in the introduction, the least fixpoint operator $\mu$ is not continuous for non-expansive functions, i.e., the sequence $\mu f_n$ might not converge to $\mu f$ (see Example~\ref{it:simple-1}).
+Even worse, the approximations might not even have a fixpoint (see Example~\ref{it:no-fixpoints}).
+Hence, simply choosing an approximation $f_n$ sufficiently close to $f$, and iterating with it, will not provide any guarantee to get close to $\mu f$.

-However, in case we are able to estimate the distance between the target function $f$ and its approximations $f_n$, it is still possible to ensure convergence by carefully choosing the amount $n_k$ of times iterated with function $k$: Assuming a Kleene iteration starting from the bottom element $0$ and choosing $n_k\in\N$ such that $n_k=\lfloor\|f_k-f\|^{-\frac{1}{1+r}}\rfloor$ for some (fixed) $r>0$, we get by non-expansiveness:
+In case we are able to estimate the distance between the target function $f$ and its approximations $f_n$, it is still possible to ensure convergence by carefully choosing the amount $n_k$ of times iterated with function $k$: Assuming a Kleene iteration starting from the bottom element $0$ and choosing $n_k\in\N$ such that $n_k=\lfloor\|f_k-f\|^{-\frac{1}{1+r}}\rfloor$ for some (fixed) $r>0$, we get by non-expansiveness:

 for $k\to\infty$ if $(f_n)$ is uniformly converging.
 Intuitively, performing iteration in a controlled way, we can ensure to get close to $\mu f$.